joesingo/truthdiscovery/notes/algorithm-details.md

   * Hyperparameter controls the relative importance of historical data in source weight updates

+## Semi-Supervised Truth Discovery

+* Views facts as nodes in a graph
+* Weights between facts are determined by:
+  * Similarity between facts (for facts about the same object)
+  * Whether facts are claimed by a common source
+* Poses problem as an optimisation problem: assign confidence scores to facts such that a certain loss function is minimised
+* Labelled data is in the form of *ground truths* -- these facts are known to be true and are always assigned a confidence of 1
+* Unique solution can be found by inverting a large matrix.
+An iterative algorithm that converges to the optimal solution is also given, which is more practical for large data

 # Overview

 Modelling truth-discovery problem as finding the values of variables X1...Xn